 - Swelling of the feet and hands (edema)

 - Vomiting, especially in the morning

 The symptoms of acute and chronic end-stage renal failure may resemble other conditions or medical problems.
-Always consult your physician for a diagnosis.
+Always consult a physician for a diagnosis.